Award: Associate of Applied Science degree, A.A.S.

 Total credit hours: Minimum 61 credit hours

-- Attendance at a program information session.
-Call 410-777-7318 for schedule or view schedule.
+- Attend a program information session or view the online information session.
 Detailed information regarding program, profession, and academic requirements will be discussed.

 - Eligibility for ENG 111 or ENG 115 or ENG 121.